 In addition to a number of paid assistantships available through the Office of Graduate Studies, students who have been admitted into the Master’s program in History, are eligible for a number of assistantships specifically designed to enhance their preparation for careers related to the field of historical studies.
 All our assistantships come with tuition remission and a stipend and are limited to a maximum of 20hr/week.
 Call for applications is sent out to admitted students once or twice a year from the Graduate Director.
-Currently, we are able to offer 4 competitive assistantships in Archival Management, Museum Studies, and the Public Humanities.
+Currently, we are able to offer 3 competitive assistantships in Archival Management, Oral History and Digital Humanities.

 Nabb Research Center